GregHolmes/symfony-blog/README.md

 * Install the third party libraries with `composer install`

+**NOTE** Please just press enter for each Parameters entry it requires you to input.
+You won't be using any of these.

 Now in your Terminal client type the following command: `php bin/console server:start`

 ### Prepopulating the database